ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 ## Cap’n Proto

-Another popular binary serialization format also supported by ClickHouse is [Cap’n Proto](https://capnproto.org/).
-Similarly to `Protobuf` format, we have to define schema file ([schema.capnp](assets/schema.capnp)) in our example:
+Another popular binary serialization format supported by ClickHouse is [Cap’n Proto](https://capnproto.org/).
+Similarly to `Protobuf` format, we have to define a schema file ([schema.capnp](assets/schema.capnp)) in our example:
 ```
 @0xec8ff1a10aa10dbe;